 - 1 half onion chopped

-- Optional: 1 cup frozen edamame 1 tbsp sesame seeds
+- Optional: 1 cup frozen edamame 1 tablespoon sesame seeds

 - 1 ½ c rice or quinoa uncooked